prashantrajparihar/zolveWebSite/README.md

 #### 2. CopyToClipboard -

-1. Default query string(defined earlier) of URL will be copied as we enter the page and will be displayed in input Box.
+1. Default query string(defined earlier) of URL will be displayed in input Box, will be copied, when we click anywhere in div box containing textbox and text area.
     Ex: https://gifted-mccarthy-40cbaa.netlify.app/copyToClipboard?q=ABS - will display ABC.
 2. A TextArea - All the content will be copied as we type in the Text area.

 #### 3. Selfie -